 No surprise here.
 If you hire employees who aren’t good communicators, workplace communication will suffer.
 Communication skills are more important for some roles than others, but to ensure that everyone has a basic ability to communicate clearly, effectively, and professionally.

-You can do this during the interview process, or use a test like TestGorilla’s communication test to assess candidates in both written and verbal communication, as well as non-verbal cues and active listening.
+You can do this during the interview process by asking candidates to discuss topics at length while assessing their non-verbal communication skill, or use a test like TestGorilla’s communication test to assess candidates in both written and verbal communication, as well as non-verbal cues and active listening.

 In addition to avoiding the pitfalls above, their are several things you can do to promote better workplace communication.
 By being proactive about improving the way employees communicate with each other, you’ll help your company perform at the highest level.

 The first step to optimizing workplace communication is to ensure that everyone is on the same page.
 As with most workplace norms, this is something that established members of your team may simply take for granted and expect new members to pick up and follow automatically.
 However, when your team begins a new project with another team or welcomes new members, it can be beneficial to have a brief discussion on communication styles and preferences.

 This allows all parties to voice their needs and opinions early on so your team will be able to make the necessary adjustments for maximum performance and comfort from the beginning of the project.
 This also ensures that expectations are known by all team members, with no unspoken expectations that may cause interpersonal conflict down the line.